 where pi,s represents the population fraction covered by the imagery i relative to its AOI s, and Ni,s and Ns indicate the number of people within the imagery and AOI, respectively.
 The index ranges between 0 and 1, with larger values corresponding to stronger representativeness of the full population distribution.
-Note that to compute the indices, we used the same gridded population data as presented in Section 4.3.
+Note that to compute the indices, we used the same gridded population data as presented in section “Satellite imagery collection and processing”.

 Cloud and haze filtering